 Today, Sumatra is the home of one of the most popular coffees in the world, but it had its humble beginnings as an import into Indonesia.

 The Sumatra coffee beans are identified not just by the fact that it resides in Sumatra’s western-most island, but by the bluish-green color at the raw bean stage that suggest a lack of iron in the soil.

-The flavor is brought out in the wet hulling processing phase of the bean, unique among the various forms of processing coffee beans around the world.
+The flavor is brought out in the wet hulling processing phase of the bean (with a much higher moisture content), unique among the various forms of processing coffee beans around the world.

 While it is typically associated with a smooth taste and sweet body, the best Sumatra coffee beans pick up the flavor of the region they are grown in.

 During the 17th century, the Typica coffee plants (mainly found in the regions of Bergandal and Sidikalang), the precursors to the Sumatra coffee beans, were brought to Indonesia by the Dutch East India Company.
 They were looking to break the monopoly that the Arab merchants held on the coffee trade at the time.